-Utah law does not require a release of claims agreement to contain a provision expressly relinquishing particular statutory or common law employment claims for the release to be effective regarding those claims.
+Utah law does not require a release of claims agreement to contain a provision expressly relinquishing specific statutory or common law employment claims for the release to be effective regarding those claims.

-Still, it is common practice in Utah to include a non-exhaustive list of specific claims as examples of the types of claims released.
-Inclusion of any particular claim is a strategic decision based on the risk associated with each particular employer and employee.
+Still, it is common practice in Utah to include a nonexhaustive list of claims as examples of the types of claims released.
+Inclusion of any specific claim is a strategic decision based on the risk associated with each particular employer and employee.